 To appreciate the boards' acceptance at the time they were first established, we can begin with the meaningful if not dispositive indicator that the direct-tax legislation of 1798 garnered broad support, in contrast to narrower support for contemporaneous acts of more dubious constitutionality.
-As discussed earlier, the two legislative components of the tax-the Valuation Act and the Lay and Collect Act-passed Congress with large bipartisan majorities.
-The Valuation Act passed the House 69-19, with more yeas than nays even from the Republican minority, and it passed the Senate 22-0.554 The Lay and Collect Act passed the House 62-18, again with more yeas than nays even from the Republicans, and passed the Senate without a recorded vote.555 Contrast the Alien Act, which passed the House 46-40 and the Senate 16-7,556 or the Sedition Act, which passed the House 44-41 and the Senate 18-6.557
+As discussed earlier, the two legislative components of the tax passed Congress with large bipartisan majorities.
+The Valuation and Enumeration Act passed the House 69-19, with more yeas than nays even from the Republican minority, and it passed the Senate 22-0.
+632 The Lay and Collect Act passed the House 62-18, again with more yeas than nays even from the Republicans, and passed the Senate without a recorded vote.
+633 Contrast the Alien Act, which passed the House 46-40 and the Senate 16-7, 634 or the Sedition Act, which passed the House 44-41 and the Senate 18-6.
+635